trueauracoral/Python-Projects/vids/README.md

 The script takes a search term as input and returns a list of URLs of which one can be selected and opened in a program in your system's $PATH. [mpv](https://github.com/mpv-player/mpv) with [yt-dlp](https://github.com/yt-dlp/yt-dlp) or [youtube-dl](https://github.com/ytdl-org/youtube-dl) are recommend because [mpv](https://github.com/mpv-player/mpv) is minimal, not a browser and works well on lower end hardware.
 If you don't have or want [mpv](https://github.com/mpv-player/mpv), this script can be easily modified to open links in a browser or other program.

 # Configurable Variables
-There are several variables at the top of the script for adjusting its behavior.
+This script comes with a config file. *Make sure the config file is in the same directory as the script!* The config file is called `vids.conf` in here you can find a lot of settings.
+## [CONFIG]
-- `command` = "Browser/video player (include space at the end)"
+- `command` = "Browser/video player"
 - `librarian_instance` = "Librarian instance"
 - `invidious_instance` = "Invidious instance"
 - `piped_instance` = "Piped instance"